 For this type of survey to be undertaken, an existing asbestos survey or asbestos register should be in place.

-If you require help with achieving your compliance goals or to discuss any aspect of the Asbestos survey, testing, assessment, management, consultancy or compliance requirements, please get in touch: [email protected].
+If you require help with achieving your compliance goals or to discuss any aspect of the asbestos survey, testing, assessment, management, consultancy or compliance requirements, please get in touch with our team by completing our online contact form or by emailing us on [email protected].